FadisChen/MindMap-ChromeExtension/README.md

 ## Usage Instructions

+### Capture Mode
 1. Click the extension icon to open the side panel
 2. In settings, choose the API type (Groq or OpenAI) and enter the corresponding API key and model name
 3. Use the "Capture Content" button to select text from web pages, use the "Upload File" button to upload documents, or directly input text
 4. Wait for the mind map and summary to generate
 5. Use the interactive interface to view and edit the mind map
 6. Click the "Download" button to save the mind map and summary together as an SVG file

-7. Use the question-answering functionality to ask questions about the content
-8. Use the right-click menu to directly select text to generate a mind map
+### Dialogue Mode
+1. Click the dialogue button to enter dialogue mode
+2. You can also first capture the content of the web page before asking questions about it
+3. You can use the clear button to reset the dialogue history when needed

 ## Advanced Settings